 Secure and easy personalization for quick issuing.

-Affordable with a complete solution at a target base price comparable to dual magstripe/EMV contactless interface cards.
+Affordable with a complete solution at a target base price comparable to EMV contactless / dual interface cards.

 (more)

 Purewrist Launches EMV-Certified Payment / Transaction Wristband Page Two

 Purewrist was founded in 2013 and brings years of operational experience to its customers.
 The company has been instrumental in many pilots across the world and is a pioneer in creating secure contactless wearable transaction solutions.
 “We enable banks and financial institutions and transit authorities across the globe, including current programs in Europe, Latin America, and launching India.,” continued Gardiner.
 “We developed purewrist strategically to plug into existing universal processes and to help bridge the gaps in delivering customized solutions.”